FANTASIA

 “The baptism, Rupert.”
 Said Isambard.
 “It can’t be done without you.”

-“Well then, lets get it over with.”
+“Well then, let’s get it over with.”
 The mask said sullenly.
 “Then you can send me back to the dirt.
 All of me.”

-And then, we were found.
+And then they were found.

 “We must finish our business before they get in.”
-Said Isambard, and Emory ran back to place the mask upon its podium.
+Said the husband, and Emory ran back to place the mask upon its podium.
 But as if mockingly, a third thump landed on the door, and this time the force was such that the bell in the tower shook, and the bell droned in a dull and surly tone as the front doors were beaten off their hinges, breaking into pieces upon the ground, and with it, a deathly chill swept through the nave.

 “Maroula!”
 Isambard was horrified.
 “Don’t be stupid!”

 “No!”
-Maroula continued.
+She continued.
 “You are not to enter this sanctuary, you cruel things.
 You may not enter under here!”
-She was now right in-front of them, the palm of her hand still held up to them.
-But they were both unconvinced, and the female of these beastial Bailiffs stooped to step forward - and this is the one they call Bailiff Sinister.
+She was now right in-front of them, the palm of her hand still held up.
+But they were both unconvinced, and the female of these beastial Bailiffs stooped to step forward - and this is the one they call BailiffSinister.
 Isambard had ran up to hold his wife, but there was little he could do also.
-And now Bailiff Sinister reached into her bosom, and I winced, thinking it meant to draw out a weapon of some sort, but no weapon emerged.
-Rather, a rolled up parchment that the beast dutifully unfurled and candidly handed to Isambard.
+And now Bailiff Sinister reached into her bosom, and Father winced, thinking it meant to draw out a weapon of some sort, but no weapon emerged.
+Rather, a rolled-up parchment that the beast dutifully unfurled and candidly handed to Isambard.
 The male of her species had so far been unmoved, but now his gruesome lips - all slime and rot - parted.
 This was the one they call Bailiff Dexter; and with a wry and wispy voice he declared:-

 Warrant of arrest.